tsaol/fmbench-orchestrator/README.md

 ### Example Instance Configuration
 The following is an example configuration for deploying a `g5.2xlarge` and `g5.12xlarge` instance with specific AMI (Ubuntu Deep Learning OSS) and startup scripts:

-**Note:** This example uses html link for one, and local filepath for the other.
+**Note:** This example uses html link for one, and local file path for the other.

 ```yaml
 instances: